mlang-dev/m/README.md

 cmake -B build -S .
 cmake --build build
 ```
-The build system will build m and mw.wasm under ./apps and run all unit tests.
+The build system will build m and m.wasm under ./apps and run all unit tests.

 # useful clang commands to compile to wasm/wasi target